sincostheta/mikevoiceassistant/README.md

 # MIKE - Voice Assistant
 MIKE is an open source AI Voice Assistant and Smart Speaker built using an ESP-32, featuring Perplexity AI Intelligence and Spotify Music Controls.

-This repository can be used to make your own MIKE, using the same materials as used before.
+This repository can be used to make your own MIKE, using the same materials as used.
+It can also be customized to your own needs if you have coding experience

 **WIP**